U.S., Turkey agree to try to resolve issues: State Department

 Turkey has been trying to have Gulen extradited from the United States for two years.

 Turkish Finance Minister Berat Albayrak, who is also Erdogan’s son-in-law, said the sanctions were unacceptable and would have a limited impact on the Turkish economy.
-Turkey’s Foreign Ministry said it would retaliate against what it called Washington’s hostile action.
+The Foreign Ministry said it would retaliate against what it called Washington’s hostile action.

 Relations between the United States and Turkey have plummeted over Brunson, who was in custody for 21 months in a Turkish prison until he was transferred to house arrest last week.
-On Tuesday, a court rejected his appeal to be released from house arrest during his trial on terrorism charges.
+On Tuesday, a court rejected his appeal to be released altogether during his trial on terrorism charges.

 The NATO allies are also at odds over the Syrian war, Turkey’s plan to buy missile defenses from Russia and the U.S. conviction of a Turkish state bank executive on Iran sanctions-busting charges this year.